Be a Voter!

 ABSENTEE VOTING IN-PERSON (EARLY VOTING)

 State law requires counties to make in-person absentee voting available for 28 days before the election, ending at noon (local prevailing time) the date before the election.
 In addition, all Indiana counties must make in-person absentee voting available the two Saturdays immediately before the election.
-Early or absentee voting in person can be done at the Madison County Clerk's Office from October 12 - November 7, 2022, from 8:00 am-4:00 pm, or at any satellite voting location from October 24, - November 5, 2022.
+Early or absentee voting in-person can be done at the Madison County Clerk's Office or county satellite vote center October 8, 2024, through November 4, 2024 from 8:00am-4:00pm.
 (See exceptions on voting hours under Important Dates below.)

 For complete absentee voting instructions and requirements, click here.